Flying W Airport

-Flying W Airport (FAA LID: N14) is a public-use airport located one nautical mile (1.852 km) southwest of the central business district of Lumberton Township in Burlington County, New Jersey, United States.
+Flying W Airport (FAA LID: N14) is a public-use airport located one nautical mile (1.852 km) southwest of the central business district of Lumberton, New Jersey in Burlington County, New Jersey, United States.
 The airport is privately owned.
-The address is 60 Fostertown Road, Medford, NJ 08055.
+The address is 60 Fostertown Road, Medford, New Jersey 08055.

 Facilities and aircraft

-The property was bought in 1961 by local pilot William Whitesell.
-He converted the former farmland to its current use in 1964, naming it the "Flying 'W'" for his last name.
-After he declared bankruptcy in 1972, the airport closed until 1984, when it reopened.
+Former Eastern Air Lines pilot William Whitesell opened the airport in 1961 as a Texas-themed fly-in resort, the Flying W Ranch.
+It grew into Flying W Airways (FWA) which invested heavily in the expected 1970s Alaska oil boom by funding an Alaska airline to fly Lockheed L-100 Hercules (civil version of C-130 military transport) aircraft for oil companies.
+In 1969, the airport hosted the first FWA Hercules, a large aircraft for such a small airport.
+But an open-ended environmental challenge delayed the expected boom, leading to the near-immediate bankruptcy (and ultimate shuttering) of FWA.
+The now non-operational airport was sold in bankruptcy in 1971, and not reopened until 1984.

 Flying W Airport covers an area of 170 acre at an elevation of 49 feet (15 m) above mean sea level.
 It has one runway designated 01/19 with an asphalt surface measuring 3,496 by 75 feet (1066 x 22 m).

 For the 12-month period ending February 19, 2009, the airport had 74,222 aircraft operations, an average of 203 per day: 100% general aviation.
 At that time there were 119 aircraft based at this airport: 85% single-engine, 8% helicopters and 7% multi-engine.

 In 2016, the portion of the airport within Medford Township was proposed to be converted to a 450-unit housing complex by 2025.
 The deal would not affect the restaurant and motel complex within Lumberton Township.

 The 28-room motel closed in October 2019.
-The café and bar closed indefinitely in March 2020 as a result of the COVID-19 pandemic.
+The 'Snack Shack' and bar closed in March 2020 as a result of the COVID-19 pandemic, but re-opened.